4d/docs/website/translated_docs/es/code-editor/write-class-method.md

 ## Seleccionando texto

 The **Select Enclosing Block** function is used to select the "enclosing block" of the code containing the insertion point.
-The enclosing block can be defined by:
+El bloque adjunto puede ser definido por:

 * Comillas
 * Parentheses